jpype-project/jpype/doc/userguide.rst

 Cygwin
 ~~~~~~

-Cygwin was usable with previous versions of JPype, but there were numerious
+Cygwin was usable with previous versions of JPype, but there were numerous
 issues for which there is was not good solution solution.

 Cygwin does not appear to pass environment variables to the JVM properly
 resulting in unusual behavior with certain windows calls.
 The path
 separator for Cygwin does not match that of the Java dll, thus specification
 of class paths must account for this.
-Threading between the cygwin libraries
+Threading between the Cygwin libraries
 and the JVM was often unstable.